nuuuwan/news_lk3_data/README.md

 *2024-02-21 19:29:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/Heat-wave-warning-issued-for-Colombo-and-several-other-Districts/108-277499) · `en`

 Colombo, Feb.
-21 (Daily Mirror)- The Meteorology Department yesterday issued a ‘Caution’ level heat warning for some places in North-Western province and Gampaha, Colombo, Hambantota and Moneragala District.
+21 (Daily Mirror)- The Meteorology Department today issued a ‘Caution’ level heat warning for some places in North-Western province and Gampaha, Colombo, Hambantota and Moneragala District.

 The Heat index Advisory issued by the Natural Hazards Early Warning Centre said that the heat index, the temperature felt on the human body is expected to increase up to ‘Caution’ level at some places in North-western province and Gampaha, Colombo, Hambantota and Moneragala District.